If you are on holiday in Southern Italy, we strongly recommend that you visit the West Coast of Calabria, and here we tell you the top things to see.

 San Francesco di Paola

 This is the Order of Minimi.
-They wear a hooded tunic – called “patience” – dark brown, held in place with a woolen belt.
-A long cloak on the dress.
+The friars wear a black hooded robe – called ‘patience’ – under which, if it is cold, they can wear a tunic.
+The black robe is held in place with a wool cord (belt) of the same color.
+Some wear a long black cloak on the dress.

 Distinguishing features: perpetual Lenten abstinence from meat, milk and their derivatives.